ravendb/docs/Documentation/5.1/Raven.Documentation.Pages/studio/database/tasks/ongoing-tasks/hub-sink-replication/replication-sink-task.markdown

 Hub/Sink connections are secure, and require [certification](../../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview#accesses-and-certificates).

 While defining a Sink task using the Studio, you can -
-* Import certificates issued by the Hubs it uses
+* Import a certificate issued by the Hubs that this SInk uses
 * Choose replication direction/s (`Hub->Sink` / `Hub<-Sink` / `Hub<->Sink`)
 * Use [Filtered Replication](../../../../../studio/database/tasks/ongoing-tasks/hub-sink-replication/overview#filtered-replication) to choose which documents are to be replicated